LS-KS/Gantt-Maker/README.md

 - Pandas is used together with the package openpyxl to load excel sheets.

-- openpyxl is used to reead .xlsx files
+- openpyxl is used to read .xlsx files

 - The underlying color palette is copied from https://www.learnui.design/tools/data-color-picker.html#palette.